Behavior and Feeding

 Rabbits hide in thick weeds and brush to avoid predators./E. Deletetsky

-With its eyes on the sides of its head, a rabbit has excellent vision that takes in a wide field of view.
-Large ears and keen hearing let a rabbit listen closely to its surroundings.
+With its eyes located on the sides of its head, a rabbit has excellent peripheral vision that takes in a wide field of view.
+Large ears and keen hearing let a rabbit listen closely to its surroundings to detect danger.
 A cottontail generally will hop from place to place, but it can put on a burst of speed and dodge quickly when fleeing a predator.
-A fox or coyote chasing a cottontail usually focuses on the rabbit’s bobbing bright-white tail – when the rabbit suddenly stops and crouches, its tail no longer visible, the predator may lose track of its prey.
+A fox or coyote chasing a cottontail usually focuses on the rabbit’s white bobbing tail – when the rabbit suddenly stops and crouches, or ducks into a hiding place, its tail is no longer visible, and the predator may lose track of its prey.

 Favorite Foods

-In summer cottontails eat grasses, rushes, sedges, clovers, and the shoots, stems, leaves, flowers, and seeds of many different plants.
-Among their favorites are goldenrod, plantain, chickweed, sheep sorrel, buttercup, smartweed, wild strawberry, cinquefoil, and violet.
+In summer cottontails eat grasses, sedges, clovers, and the shoots, stems, leaves, flowers, and seeds of many different plants.
+Their favorites include goldenrod, plantain, chickweed, sheep sorrel, buttercup, smartweed, wild strawberry, cinquefoil, and violet.

-In autumn rabbits switch to a diet of bark, twigs, and buds.
-Among the first woody plants they turn to are blackberry, raspberry, blueberry, and willow.
-They also feed on winterberry holly, maleberry, silky dogwood, native rose species, spirea, chokeberry, sumac, hazelnut, fox grape, and greenbrier.
-In winter, snow on the ground may cover up lower vegetation, but it lets rabbits reach higher and get at other foods.
+After autumn frosts kill green plants, rabbits switch to eating bark, twigs, and buds.
+Among the woody plants they feed on: blackberry, raspberry, blueberry, and willow.
+They also eat winterberry holly, maleberry, silky dogwood, native rose species, multiflora rose, spirea, chokeberry, sumac, hazelnut, fox grape, and greenbrier.
+In winter, snow on the ground may cover up lower vegetation but it lets rabbits reach higher to access other foods.
 New England cottontails eat seedlings and shoots of birch, maple, aspen, apple, cherry, oak, hickory, and other trees.